openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/cpu-device/performance-hint-and-threads-scheduling.rst

 .. note::

-    - By default, different core types are not mixed within single stream in this scenario.
-And cores from different numa nodes are not mixed within single stream.
+    - By default, different core types are not mixed within a single stream in this scenario.
+The cores from different NUMA nodes are not mixed within a single stream.

 Multi-Threading Optimization
 ##############################################

-User can use the following properties to limit available CPU resource for model inference.
-If the platform or operating system can support this behavior, OpenVINO Runtime will perform multi-threading scheduling based on limited available CPU.
+The following properties can be used to limit the available CPU resources for model inference.
+If the platform or operating system supports this behavior, the OpenVINO Runtime will perform multi-threading scheduling based on the limited available CPU.

 - ``ov::inference_num_threads``
 - ``ov::hint::scheduling_core_type``